arinbaruah/capital_delivery_model_analysis/README.md

 # Objective 🎯

 This study aims to create a reproducible framework for analysing project data across various delivery models to establish a benchmark for designing a new model.
 By conducting focused exploratory and temporal data analysis on historical project data and standardising results, the study seeks to set preliminary expectations for the future of capital delivery.
-It will additionally implement benchmark and specialised time series forecasting techniques, including ETS and SARIMA, by decomposing the time series into trend, seasonality, and residuals.
+It will additionally implement benchmark and specialised time series forecasting techniques, the ETS model, by decomposing the time series into trend, seasonality, and residuals.
 The model will continuously learn and improve with new data, extending its usefulness beyond the next pricing submission period.

 The major areas of study for the current analysis are delineated as follows: